Frequently asked questions

 What if I need to pause or take a break from therapy?

 This is worth talking about openly when it comes up.

 Sometimes a break is the right thing.
-Sometimes what prompts the thought of a break is itself worth exploring.

-There are times when the wish to pause appears just as the work is moving closer to something important, difficult, or more emotionally alive.
-That does not mean a break is wrong, but it is something worth thinking about in the light of the process as well as the practical circumstances.
+Sometimes the wish to pause appears just as the work is moving closer to something important or difficult.
+That does not mean a break is wrong, but it is something worth thinking about together.

 Is what I say confidential?